bramp/js-sequence-diagrams/README.md

 ------
 This project makes use of Jison, Raphaël, underscore.js, and the Daniel font (which is free to use for any purpose).

+Many thanks to [Web Sequence Diagrams](http://www.websequencediagrams.com/) which greatly inspired this project, and forms the basis for the syntax.

 Licence (Simplified BSD License)
 -------